12 June 2025

 • Ability to achieve an unfrozen ATPL(A) and MCC (or exemption) by the date of joining.

-• Previous military (or equivalent) flying experience within the last 3 years (fixed-wing or rotary).
+• Previous military (or equivalent) flying experience within the last 3 years (fixed wing or rotary).

 • Height between 1.57m (5’2″) and 1.91m (6’3″).
-Candidates taller than 1.91m may apply but require a functionality check for seating positions in the British Airways fleet.
+Candidates taller than 1.91m may apply but must pass a functionality check confirming suitability for aircraft seating positions.

 • ICAO English Language Proficiency level 6.